Our Story

 Community leaders, elders, and volunteers continue to come forward to help.
 ODI has identified eager and capable partners in Ghana including project managers and support team members.
 Community leaders have actively participated in the planning of these projects and will participate in the process as the projects grow.
 This teamwork will result in a greater benefit to the community as Ghanaians realize their dreams for themselves, their families, and their country.

-Jim and his wife Kathy are still very involved in Operation Dignity International.
-Jim is the president and founder while Kathy manages the day to day business and recruiting.
-Together they partner with the Ghanaians to increase the possibilities for eradicating poverty in the central part of Ghana.
-Their platform is to carry the “dreams” of the villagers to America, fill the gaps with information and finances, and introduce to others how they can join the team.
+As founders of the organization, Dr. Kathy and the late Rev. Jim were determined to meet the challenge of a lifetime.
+ODI partners with the Ghanaians to increase the possibilities for eradicating poverty in the central part of Ghana.
+Their platform is to carry the “dreams” of the villagers to America, fill the gaps with information and resources, help to identify and break down the barriers to prosperity, and introduce to others how they can join the team.

 A Brief History